fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 ```

 ## Limitations
-Fleet's current set of benchmarks only implements benchmark auditing steps that can be automated.
+Fleet's current set of benchmarks only implements benchmark *auditing* steps that can be *automated*.

+In practice, Fleet is able to cover a large majority of benchmarks:
+* macOS 13 Ventura - 96 of 104
+* Windows 10 Enterprise - TODO

 For a list of specific checks which are not covered by Fleet, please visit the section devoted to each benchmark.